sspeng/jkschin.github.io/_posts/2017-05-02-relaxation-of-optimization-and-backpropagation.md

 > problems, but in practice we found relaxing consistency requirements to be
 > remarkably effective.

-An interesting thing to note would be Figure 4, where the initialize Downpour after 10 hours of simple SGD.
+An interesting thing to note would be Figure 4, where they initialize Downpour after 10 hours of simple SGD.
 I'm not exactly sure why you need the warm start.
 In fact, according to Keskar (ICLR 2017), it should be the other way round.
 Downpour before simple SGD.
 We will talk about that later on.